 - and in every unrighteous deceit for the men who perish, because they didn’t welcome the ^love of truth in order to be saved.

 - And because of this, God sends an effective delusion on them, for them to believe the lie,

-- so that all the men who didn’t believe the truth but were delighting in unrighteousness might be judged.
+- so that all the men who didn’t believe the truth but delighted in unrighteousness might be judged.

-- But we’re obligated to thank God always concerning you brothers, who were – and are – beloved by the Lord, because God chose you from the beginning for salvation by becoming holy through the Spirit and by faith in the truth,
+- But we’re obligated to thank God always concerning you brothers, *^loved by the Lord, because God chose you from the beginning for salvation by becoming holy through the Spirit and by faith in the truth,

 - into which He also called you through our gospel, for obtainment of the glory of our Anointed Lord Jesus.

 - So then brothers, stand firm and hold fast to the traditions which you were taught, whether through word or through letter from us.